rsergio07/kagent-sre-companion/README.md

 ./scripts/simulate-failure.sh green --outage 15
 ```

-**AI Analysis Queries:**
+**Comparative AI Analysis Queries:**
 - *"Analyze the failover event timing and recovery process.
-What was the Mean Time To Recovery?"*
+What was the Mean Time To Recovery?"* (GPT-4o for metrics analysis)
-- *"How did the autonomous failover controller respond to the blue deployment failure?"*
+- *"How did the autonomous failover controller respond to the blue deployment failure?"* (Both providers)
-- *"What would happen if we lost 50% of our cluster nodes during peak traffic?"*
-- *"Compare the recovery patterns between immediate failures and controlled outages."*
+- *"Design resilience improvement strategies based on observed failure patterns and industry best practices."* (Claude Sonnet 4 for strategic planning)

 ### **Phase 4: Progressive Load Testing and Performance Analysis**